marijnh/Eloquent-JavaScript/04_data.md

 // → 1
 ```

-That's a pretty clear result.
+That's a very clear result.
 The phenomenon occurs precisely when
 Jacques eats ((peanuts)) and fails to brush his teeth.
 If only he
 weren't such a slob about dental hygiene, he'd have never even noticed
 his affliction.

 Knowing this, Jacques stops eating peanuts altogether and finds that
-this puts an end to his transformations.
+his transformations don't come back.

 {{index "weresquirrel example"}}

 For a few years, things go great for Jacques.
-But then he loses his
+But at some point he
-job.
-Because he lives in a nasty country where being without job means
+loses his job.
+Because he lives in a nasty country where being without
-being without medical services, he is forced to take employment with a
+job means being without medical services, he is forced to take
-((circus)) where he performs as _The Incredible Squirrelman_,
+employment with a ((circus)) where he performs as _The Incredible
-stuffing his mouth with peanut butter before every show.
+Squirrelman_, stuffing his mouth with peanut butter before every show.

 One day, fed up with this pitiful existence, Jacques fails to change
 back into his human form, hops through a crack in the circus tent, and